 The traditions of Freemasonry are founded upon the building of King Solomon’s Temple, and its fraternal ceremonies use the working tools of the stonemasons to symbolize moral lessons and truths.
-For example, Masons are reminded at Lodge to “meet upon the level of equality, act by the plumb of uprightness, and part upon the square of virtue.”
+For example, Masons are reminded at Lodge to “meet upon the level of equality, act by the plumb of uprightness and part upon the square of virtue.”

-Freemasonry provides opportunities for sincere, honest, forthright men who believe in God and desire to contribute to the improvement of their communities and themselves.
+Freemasonry provides opportunities for sincere, honest and forthright men who believe in God to contribute to the improvement of their communities and themselves.
 Through our Masonic Fraternalism, we reaffirm our dedication and unity to become involved citizens who have a strong desire to preserve the values that have made and continue to make America great.